vnphanquang/svelte-put/packages/misc/modal/api/docs/modal.modalcomponentbaseprops.clickoutside.md

 ## ModalComponentBaseProps.clickoutside property

 whether to dismiss modal when clicking outside.
 Most useful when you want to not have a backdrop but still dismiss modal when clicking outside the modal.
+Defaults to `false`<!-- -->.

 Can be provided as boolean or the parameter object to [@svelte-put/clickoutside](https://github.com/vnphanquang/svelte-put/blob/main/packages/actions/clickoutside/api/docs/clickoutside.clickoutsideparameters.md)